AdityaaRavi/AdityaaRavi/README.md

 I am interested in all things AI and Full-Stack development!

 - 🔭 What do I do?
-    - I am currently interning at [PayPal](https://www.paypal.com/) as a Full-Stack Developer after receiving a return offer last year.
+    - I am currently an Undergraduate ML Researcher working with Prof. Rafatriad at UC Davis, studying about Machine Learning Education.
     - I'm currently the President and CEO at [SacHacks](https://sachacks.io).
     - I'm currently the President at [UC Davis Computer Science Tutoring Committee](https://sites.google.com/view/cs-tutoring-ucd/home).

  - Previous Roles:
-    -  I interned with [PayPal](https://paypal.com) in Summer 2022 as Full-Stack Developer for the User and Identity Platforms team.
+    -  I interned with [PayPal](https://paypal.com) in Summer 2022 and Summer 2023 as Full-Stack Developer for the User and Identity Platforms team.
+I honed by skills in Spring Framework, Node.js, React.js, MySQL, and Oracle SQL during the course of my internships.
     -  I volunteered as a Full-Stack Developer for [ASUCD Pantry (UC Davis' food bank)](https://thepantry.ucdavis.edu/).
     -  I was the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/) until I hit the term limit.
     -  I was an Undergraduate Research Assistant at the [DECAL Lab](https://decallab.cs.ucdavis.edu/) working on Machine Learning research related to code completion and static analysis warnings.

-- 🌱 I'm currently building a full-stack web app with React, Node, and MySQL as a fun project...
-Stay Tuned!

 - 📫 How to reach me: [email](mailto:adityaaravi6@gmail.com), [personal website](https://sites.google.com/view/adityaaravi), or [linked-in](https://www.linkedin.com/in/adityaaravi6/).